nlesc-sherlock/punchcardjs/README.md

 ├── LICENSE                            # describes the license for dissemination and use of this software ├── package.json                       # the Node package manager configuration file ├── README.md                          # this file
-├── sites                              # there are a few websites associated with this repository:
+├── sites                              # there are a few websites associated with this repository; their content will be generated here
-│   └── demo                           # the demo website serves as an illustration of the punchcards library │       ├── controls.ts                # adds controls for minimizing/restoring widgets in the demo page │       ├── dataloader.ts              # script that helps load the data for the demo website │       ├── fonts                      # required directory for bootstrap (contents added by an npm run task) │       ├── index.html                 # the demo website's main file │       ├── main-script.ts             # the demo website's main script
-│       └── README.md                  #
 ├── src                                # this directory contains all the sources (css, ts) for the punchcards library │   ├── base.css                       # the CSS for the Base class │   ├── base.ts                        # the TypeScript for the Base class